GF Sourdough Boule with Fresh Rosemary & Kalamata Olives

 - Use Kalamata olives that are pitted to save time.

-Let us know how the bread turned out.
+Let us know how your GF sourdough boule with fresh rosemary and Kalamata olives turned out.
 Please leave a comment and rating in the space provided below the recipe.
 We love to hear from you!

 An important note: this recipe successfully uses Flour Farm Organic Gluten Free Flour Blend.
 This blend is found online at Amazon.com, Azure Standard, or in a few local grocery stores.
 If you choose to make this with another flour blend, please note that your results may differ.